shezan78/Roblox-auto-JJ-s-bot/README.md

   -- Begin at: What number you put is which ever number you start at, for example if you stop because of something, put the last number you've said
   -- End at: Self explanatory, it tells you which number you will stop at (Customizable) -- Capitilization: Has 3 different modes, One , one , and ONE .
+  -- Jack type: Shows which type of jack you want to do, the regular is GJ'S and JJ'S, but you can also do CJ'S DJ'S and HJ'S

 ```